Managing General Partner

 In 2016, torrential rains over parts of West Virginia caused devastating flooding in many counties and Kendrick came to the aid of his home state, setting up a relief program that raised more than $1 million.

-Kendrick and his wife founded the Freedom Center at the University of Arizona to promote the understanding and appreciation of the ideals of freedom and responsibility along four dimensions: published research, undergraduate education, graduate education, and community outreach.
+Kendrick and his wife founded the Freedom Center at the University of Arizona to promote, along four dimensions, the understanding and appreciation of the ideals of freedom and responsibility via published research, undergraduate education, graduate education, and community outreach.
 The Freedom Center also endows the Kendrick Chair in Philosophy and Economics.

 In 2014, Kendrick was inducted into the Sigma Nu Fraternity National Hall of Fame, an honor bestowed upon less than 60 people in the nearly 150-year history of the organization.
 Among those enshrined are "Bear" Bryant, Pat Riley, Archie and Eli Manning, Harrison Ford, broadcasters Al Michaels and Joe Buck, as well as former Major League managers Dick Howser and Dallas Green.
 He was inducted into the Aspen Trashmaster's Golf Hall of Fame in 2014, and in 2015, he received the Angel Award (Man of the Year) from The Buddy Program.